As an Amazon Associate, I earn from qualifying purchases

 The best food processor substitutes

 Regarding kitchen appliances, the food processor is one of the most versatile.
 It can be used to chop, shred, and dice ingredients and blend and puree them.
-Yet, what if you need access to a food processor?

 A few different kitchen appliances can be used in place of a food processor.
 A blender is the most obvious choice, and it can create similar results as a food processor.
 However, a blender could be better at chopping and shredding ingredients.